dario-coscia/ParallelConv/README.md

 # ParallelConv
-A parallel 2-dimensional convolution implementation in C++17 for image blurring based on MPI, openMP approaches.
+A parallel 2-dimensional convolution implementation in C++17 for image blurring based on MPI, openMP and hybrid approaches.

 ## Summary